Risograph: How to print

 After sending the original through the machine, the Risograph makes an original master by making microscopic holes in the master with thermal heads.

 This master is then wrapped around a drum and the ink is forced through the voids in the master.
 The paper runs flat through the machine while the drum rotates at high speed to create each image on the paper.

 It's possible to print a document sending it via USB or scan it analogically with the platen glass scanner.

 Manufacture

 The key master-making thermal head component is manufactured by Toshiba.
 Machines similar to Risographs are manufactured by Ricoh, Gestetner, Rex Rotary, Nashuatec and Duplo.
 Gestetner, Rex Rotary and Nashuatec are now owned by Ricoh.

 Use

 For schools, clubs, churches, colleges, political campaigns, and other short-run print jobs, the risograph bridges the gap between a standard photocopier (which is cheaper up to about 100 copies) and using an offset press (which is cheaper over about 10,000 copies).

+Risograph printing became popular among artists in the 2010s, particularly in the creation of zines and comics.